alternetsoft/AlternetUI/Source/Integration/VisualStudio/Publish/readme.md

 AlterNET UI Beta 4 adds support of UIXML preview in Visual Studio, drag-and-drop, clipboard, common dialogs, thread synchronization, context menus, and more.

+In AlterNET UI Beta 5, we have added support for some missing functionality as well as wrapping up the features that were previously released.
+These include printing and print preview support, a much more complete implementation of DrawingContext, tray icons, and tooltips.

 For more info, see [alternet-ui.com](https://alternet-ui.com).

 The AlterNET UI Project template added by the extension: